-Initial exports from Oyu Tolgoi's open pit in less than four years from final investment agreements, four years of production with an excellent safety record and the syndication of the underground project financing assists demonstrate the attractiveness of Mongolia as a place to do business and invest.
-This is reinforced by Rio Tinto resuming regional drilling activities and looking to expand its landholding in the belt.
+Initial exports from Oyu Tolgoi's open pit in less than four years from final investment agreements, with now over four years of production with an excellent safety record and the syndication of the underground project financing assists demonstrate the attractiveness of Mongolia as a place to do business and invest.
+This is reinforced by Rio Tinto in 2017 resuming regional drilling activities, in 2018 openning a new regional office in Mongolia and looking to expand its landholding in the belt.

 Other significant mines, including the world class Erdenes Tavan Tolgoi mine and other coal mines, with associated infrastructure (including rail, power and water) are proposed or under construction in this general region, which is one of the most rapidly developing mining centers anywhere in the globe despite being one of the last under-explored frontiers.
-Xanadu Mines' (c.A\$100m market cap) flagship Kharmagtai copper-gold exploration project sits in close proximity outside of the interpreted Devonian belt where they continue to explore for a fourth mineralized system to support it advancing from exploration to development.
+Xanadu Mines' flagship Kharmagtai copper-gold exploration project sits in close proximity outside of the interpreted Devonian belt where they continue to explore for a fourth mineralized system and/or higher grade depth extensions to support it advancing from exploration to development.

-With the IBEX transaction, Kincora now operates the winterized "White Pearl" camp, located within 300 metres of recently installed power lines.
+With the IBEX transaction, Kincora now operates the winterized "White Pearl" camp, located within 500 metres of recently installed power lines.
 The southern licenses are located within the Oyu Tolgoi aquifer and northern licenses near the Tsagaan Suvarga aquifer.